 Network User's provisional Hourly Allocation Form

-This form gives, for hour h, the provisional hourly allocations for Interconnection Points, End User Domestic Exit Points, Distribution Domestic Exit Points (allocated to the Network User) and for ZTP Trading Services.
+This form gives, for hour h, the provisional hourly allocations for Interconnection Points, Installation Points, Domestic Points for Injection, End User Domestic Points, Distribution Domestic Points (allocated to the Network User) and for ZTP Trading Services.

 In normal circumstances the TSO shall send the messages within the first half hour following the allocated hour.